 We are committed to:

-Data centers receiving green certifications in 2019 and 2020 totaled 1.3 million gross sq. ft.
-The following new sites received ratings in 2019 or 2020.
-Additional sites and phases are pending final submissions.
+Data centers receiving green certifications in 2020 and 2021 totaled 1.1 million gross sq. ft.
+The following new sites received ratings in 2020 and 2021.
+Additional certifications are pending final submissions.

 |Data Center||Metro Area||Rating Scheme||Level Achieved|

 |DC15||Washington, DC||Green Globes||Three Globes|